titoBouzout/angelia.io/readme.md

 # angelia.io

-WebSockets Server and Client API for node.js and the browser, with rooms support.
+WebSockets Server and Client API for node.js and the browser, (with rooms support in development).

 The goal of this project is to provide a developer friendly API that just works™.